clearboxco/findyourhome.io/README.md

 ### In General
 Utilizes AWS S3 as the long-term storage location for unstructured data.

-Images to be used in tasks are stored and fetched from the AWS Elastic Container Repository (ECR).
+Images to be used in task definitions are stored and fetched from the AWS Elastic Container Repository (ECR).

 The AWS Elastic Container Service (ECS) is used to define, schedule, and execute tasks.

+The AWS Lambda service is used to trigger the Support Pipeline after the Main Pipeline completes.

 ### Main Pipeline
 Deployed as a Python:slim-buster image.